nvatuan/laser-reflect-master-game/README.md

 # HOW DID I DO IT
 ## PLANNING
 The most important lesson that magic of stella taught me is to have a plan.
-It isn't necessary be a perfect one, just one reasonably divides work down to small milestones, where each milestone is needed for some other milestones.
+It isn't necessarily be a perfect one, just one reasonably divides work down to small milestones, where each milestone is needed for some other milestones.

 A plan is critical since with it we can keep track of how the project is turning out and keep track of the remaining time.